Xilentileigh/Ruby-Macro/README.md

 which removes the purpose of macros
 and the macro community fell apart
 but there are still more people that doesnt have VIP+ than people who does
-thats why i created this macro which also my first project
+thats why i created this macro which is also my first project

 ### NOTE

-The macro mainly runs on python
+The macro mainly runs on python and not ahk
-and not ahk. please read the
-"HOW TO RUN MACRO.txt" file
+ please read the "HOW TO RUN MACRO.txt" file

 15/31 item spots have paths
 other item spots will not have paths